opencaesar/owl-tools/owl-tools/owl-load/README.md

 [More instructions](https://jena.apache.org/documentation/fuseki2/fuseki-quick-start.html)
 [Other methods to run Fuseki](https://jena.apache.org/documentation/fuseki2/fuseki-run.html)

-# Creating a Fuseki Server
+# Creating a Fuseki Dataset
 These instructions are specific to creating a Fuseki server.

 ## Method 1: GUI